FLIGHT OF THE PHOENIX (2004)

 epic films, those types of action-packed, all-star vehicles that thrill

-slight tongue in their cheeks.
-I
+slight tongue in cheek vibe.

-wrote that HIDALGO’S “characters are broad and likeable, its
+I wrote that HIDALGO’S “characters are broad and likeable, its

 scenery expansive and beautiful, and its action is well realized.”

-THE PHOENIX is a film not to be taken too literally and realistically, but
+FLIGHT OF THE PHOENIX is a film not to be taken too

-my comments about HIDALGO bare credence for it as well. |
+for it as well. |